willmendesneto/ngx-feature-toggle/README.md

 ...
 ```

-Also, you can use `NgxFeatureToggleCanActivateGuard` to check if the route should be activated or not by passing the class and configuration of the feature toggle to be checked in your route data.
+Also, you can use `NgxFeatureToggleRouteGuard` to check if the route should be activated or not by passing the class and configuration of the feature toggle to be checked in your route data.

 ```js
 ...